DCR-NOVALINCS/tmpl-dcr-runtime/README.md

 | Export to `.dot`              | ❌     |
 | Reactive data values          | ❌     |
 | Interaction between processes | ❌     |

-If you have any suggestions or want to contribute to this project, feel free to open an issue or a pull request. 🙂

 # Getting Started